PDF Privacy: What Happens to Files on Free Online Tools

 Not all PDFs carry the same risk.
 The following categories warrant particular caution:

-- Documents containing personal data: anything with names, addresses, identification numbers, financial account details, or health information is potentially subject to data protection law.
-Processing these on a third-party server creates compliance obligations and liability.
+Documents containing personal data — names, addresses, identification numbers, financial details, health information — are potentially subject to data protection law.
+Processing them on a third-party server creates compliance obligations.
+Legal documents under privilege carry an additional risk: some jurisdictions hold that transmitting privileged documents to a third party waives the privilege.
+That is a real consequence, not a theoretical one.

 The structural solution: browser-based processing